-Incidents in this file are more serious and must be brought to the attention of a member of the Strategy Team.
-Parents are always informed of incidents that are recorded in this file.
-Behaviour incidents are reported to Governors on a termly basis.
+Incidents recorded in this file must be brought to the attention of a member of the Strategy Team.
+Behaviour incidents are reported to Governors termly.
 This file is split into sections based on the nature of the incident: Bullying; Racism; Fighting; Name Calling; Swearing and Derogatory Language; Comments Referring to Sexual Orientation; Reference to Disability and SEN; Verbal Abuse (Adult), Physical Assault (Adult), Carrying a Weapon and Inappropriate Activity (anything else that does not fit into any other category i.e. drug related incident).
-The incident is logged on the front sheet of the section and the details are recorded on the set proforma.
+The incident is logged on the front sheet of the section and the details are recorded on the set performa.
 This is kept in the Deputy Head's room.